Paulkm2006/ssh_github_auth/README.md

 This module implements PAM authentication to support interactive auth using Github device login.
 You can allow users in a specific organization (and in a specific team) to access the SSH server, create an account for them and ask them whether to save their Github public keys into `authorized_keys` for further logins.

+### Problems:
+#### 1. Since SSH checks whether a user exists before calling PAM, the first login for a user will always fail.
+Possible workarounds are allowing users to add their ssh public keys (so that they won't need to auth over Github again), or let prompt the user to reconnect.

 ### Usage:
 #### 1. Create a Github App
 Navigate to [here](https://github.com/settings/apps/new).
 Remember to check the `Enable Device Flow` option and grant the permission `Organization-Members-Read only`